openmeterio/openmeter/examples/export-stripe-node/README.md

 ## 2. Report Usage

 Ensure your OpenMeter runs.
 Check out the [quickstart guide](/quickstart) to see how to run OpenMeter.
-Run the app to report usage:
+Run the following to report usage to Stripe:

 ```sh
 STRIPE_KEY=sk_test_... npm start
 ```

-You should see the usage reported to Stripe:
+You should see the usage reported to Stripe as:

 ```text
 stripe_customer: cus_.., stripe_price: price_.., meter: m1, total_usage: 10.000000, from: 2023-06-07 14:00:00 -0700 PDT, to: 2023-07-07 14:00:00 -0700 PDT